Nowhere Boy: Critical reception

 The film has received mostly positive reviews from film critics.
 Based on 145 reviews, it holds an 81% rating on review aggregation site Rotten Tomatoes.
 The site's critical consensus of the film is: "Don't expect any musical insights, but this look at John Lennon's early life benefits from its restrained, low-key approach and some fine acting from Aaron Johnson."
 In The New York Times, reviewer Manohla Dargis concluded, "It's a pleasant-enough creation story to revisit, one weighted down by melodrama and lifted up by some rocking tunes."

 In his 2013 book Tune In, Beatles historian Mark Lewisohn criticised the historical accuracy of the scene in which Lennon is forced to choose between Alfred and Julia, writing "John's 'choice' was not between his mother and father, it was between his mostly absent dad's friend's parents—in whose lives he had no place—and home and school back in Liverpool.
 There was no choice at all."

 Awards

 Nowhere Boy was nominated for four British Academy Film Awards: Outstanding British Film, Best Supporting Actress (one each for Anne-Marie Duff and Kristin Scott Thomas), and Outstanding Debut by a British director (Sam Taylor-Johnson).
 The film also won the Audience Choice Award for Best Feature at the San Diego Film Festival in 2010.

 Soundtrack

-The soundtrack features several of the songs played by The Quarrymen at the time depicted in the film.
-New recordings were made featuring performances by Johnson and the Nowhere Boys.
-Sangster was able to play the guitar before landing his role, but, as he is right-handed, learned how to play left-handed, à la McCartney.
-Producers negotiated with Yoko Ono for the rights to use Lennon's song "Mother" in the film, which Yoko gave after having watched a private screening of the movie.
-In addition to the featured songs, British electronica duo Goldfrapp provide the film's instrumental score.
 The soundtrack was released digitally on 11 December 2009 and in stores as a two-disc album by Sony Music Entertainment on 29 December 2009.
 Disc 1 contains songs featured in the film, and Disc 2 is made up of rock and roll classics that inspired the film and Lennon himself.